Tanishq2540/Medical-analyzer/README.md

 # 🩺 AI Medical Assistant (Gemini 1.5 Flash + RAG + ChromaDB + Streamlit)

-A powerful medical assistant web app that uses **Retrieval-Augmented Generation (RAG)** to answer medical queries from a 4,500+ page textbook and analyze medical images using **Gemini 1.5 Flash**.
+A powerful medical assistant web app that uses **Retrieval-Augmented Generation (RAG)** to answer medical queries from a 4,500+ page textbook and analyze medical related images using **Gemini 1.5 Flash**.

 ---